17th season at utah state

 Jones played college basketball at Utah for two seasons (1993-94) and was part of the 1993 team that won the Western Athletic Conference regular season championship and advanced to the second round of the NCAA Tournament.
 He graduated from Utah in 1994 with a bachelor's degree in sociology.

-Jesse Parker is entering his first year as the director of basketball operations at Utah State.
+Jesse Parker is entering his second year as the director of basketball operations at Utah State.

-A native of Kamas, Utah, Parker has been the Aggies' team manager for the past four seasons, handling practice set up, equipment and uniforms, as well as various other practice and game day responsibilities.
+A native of Kamas, Utah, Parker was the Aggies' team manager from 2009-13, handling practice set up, equipment and uniforms, as well as various other practice and game day responsibilities.

 During Parker's time with USU, the Aggies have won two Western Athletic Conference titles and made two trips to the NCAA Tournament.